Zazenkai January 12th, 2025

 Celebration

 We will follow the Bodhi Day ceremony with a casual celebratory gathering in the Tahoma Dining Hall.
 This is open to everyone, no participation in any of the week, or even days events required.
 We would like to celebrate with all in our community.
 We will provide hot and cold drinks and sweet and savory snacks.
-If you want to bring something to share, by all means please do.
-But just bringing yourself will suffice.
-We ill be in the Dining Hall around 9:35am.
+If you want to bring something to share, by all means please do, but just bringing yourself will suffice.
+We’ll be in the Dining Hall by 9:45am.

 Day 8: Morning Schedule